Short Professional Bio Examples for the UK Market.

 How do I write a short bio about myself?

 Begin by considering what you want to say about yourself then think about where your bio will sit.
 A professional bio on your cover letter will look different to the bio on your Instagram profile.
-The general rule of thumb is to include your name, your current role and a brief description of your career experience.
+Generally, you should include your name, your current role and a brief description of your career experience.
+Explore the short professional bio examples from Adobe Express above to understand how you could structure yours.

 How do I make my bio more attractive to UK employers?